 You could also try using a cover made out of mesh material, which will help the air circulate better.
 Also, check your little one’s temperature often, manually.
 If he is sweating excessively or feels really hot, then it’s time to seek some shade.

-Principal nursing advisor to Western Australia Child and Adolescent Community Health Isabel Redfern's advice is to stay out of the heat altogether on a very hot day.
+Principal nursing advisor to Western Australia Child and Adolescent Community Health Isabel Redfern’s advice is to stay out of the heat all together on a very hot day.